RGB Grodan101® logo - Negative Primary Color)

 Root zone management is achieved by using precise measurements of each plant’s individual climate conditions and a clear understanding of how the substrate behaves to achieve tightly choreographed vegetative growth.

-Because stone wool is an inert, highly consistent substance, it doesn’t have a tendency to retain moisture or nutrients unpredictably like different production batches of coco coir, peat or soil can.
+Because stone wool is a pathogen-free, highly consistent substance, it doesn’t have a tendency to retain moisture or nutrients unpredictably like different production batches of coco coir, peat or soil can.
 Instead, it is designed to retain moisture and nutrients through drip irrigation cycles as well as flush out easily for cultivators using the drying back method or making pH adjustments.

 Crop Steering With Stone Wool